Joan Tarika Lewis: Black Panther Party

 In the spring of 1967, Lewis became the first woman to join the Black Panther Party, at the age of 16.
 She dropped out of high school and made the decision to put her jazz career on hold in order to help the movement.
 She quickly rose in the ranks of the party, completing political education classes mandated by the party, and training in weaponry.
 When male panthers questioned her abilities as a marksman because of her gender, Lewis challenged them to come to the range and see if they could match her straight shot.
-Lewis was later appointed as a local Lieutenant, and helped train new recruits and teach drill classes.
+Lewis was later appointed as a local lieutenant, and helped train new recruits and teach drill classes.

 Lewis continued her involvement in the Black Panther Party as one of the party's first revolutionary graphic artists, through her drawings and other artwork in The Black Panther (newspaper).
 Lewis contributed over forty images to the newspaper between 1967 and 1969 under the pen name "Matilaba".
 Most of the artwork that came out of the newspaper and the party itself is attributed to Emory Douglas, yet Lewis' drawings were prominently featured alongside his.
 Lewis worked as his assistant during her time spent in the party.
 Her work was easily identified by its thin pen strokes, and the light shading that outlined her usually militant female caricatures.
-Lewis' art usually represented common themes of the newspaper, including demonizations of the police as "pigs", as well as depictions of armed panthers, which reinforced Black Americans struggles against police brutality.
-What made her art stand out was its depictions of armed black women panthers rather than black men, a shift from the very masculine representation of militant self-defense usually pictured in the newspaper.
-Through both her artwork, as well as her involvement in training camps and police patrols, Lewis created a space for black women to embody the image of radical defenders of the community and culture.
+Lewis' art usually represented common themes of the newspaper, including demonizations of the police as "pigs", as well as depictions of armed Panthers, which reinforced Black Americans struggles against police brutality.
+What made her art stand out was its depictions of armed black women Panthers rather than only black men, a shift from the very masculine representation of militant self-defense usually pictured in the newspaper.
+Through both her artwork, as well as her involvement in training camps and police patrols, Lewis created a space for Black women to embody the image of radical defenders of the community and culture.
 Lewis left the Black Panther Party in January 1969.

 Art career

-After leaving the party Lewis became a graphic artist and Jazz violinist, yet she continued to engage with issues of community development heralded by the Black Panther Party.
-She toured internationally with saxophonist John Handy and went on to teach visual arts as well as Jazz to inner city youth.
+After leaving the party Lewis became a graphic artist and jazz violinist, yet she continued to engage with issues of community development heralded by the Black Panther Party.
+She toured internationally with saxophonist John Handy and went on to teach visual arts as well as jazz to inner city youth.
 She also is the founder of the Oakland Black String Ensemble.
-When working with her visual art skills, Lewis acts as an Art Instructor/Counselor at the Healthy Babies Project, where she helps women use visual art to represent and understand trauma due to substance abuse.
+Lewis acts as an Art Instructor/Counselor at the Healthy Babies Project, where she helps women use visual art to represent and understand trauma due to substance abuse.

 Lewis is also the author of Panther: A Pictorial History of the Black Panthers and the Story Behind the Film and also worked on the 1995 Panther movie with Mario Van Peebles.
 In the film she acted as a consultant, and even had a minor acting role.
 In 2001 she was awarded the Congressional Recognition Award for "Performing Artist and Recognition of Community Work".